Brad Marchand: International play

 Marchand first competed internationally for the 2005 World U-17 Hockey Challenge, winning a bronze medal with Team Canada Atlantic.
 As a prospect, Marchand went on to represent Canada twice at the IIHF World Junior Championship: the 2007 WJC in Sweden, and again at the 2008 WJC in the Czech Republic.
 Both times, Canada took home a gold medal.
 After his performance in the 2007 World Juniors, Marchand was named one of four alternate captains for Canada in the 2008 tournament.

 As an adult, Marchand was one of three members of the Bruins to attend the 2016 IIHF World Championship in Russia: he represented Canada, while Pastrňák represented the Czech Republic and Providence Bruins skater Frank Vatrano played for Team USA.
-Canada took first place in the tournament after defeating the previously-undefeated Finnish team in a gold medal match that saw Marchand fight Leo Komarov of the Toronto Maple Leafs.
+Canada took first place in the tournament after defeating the previously undefeated Finnish team in a gold medal match that saw Marchand fight Leo Komarov of the Toronto Maple Leafs.
 On May 27, 2016, Marchand was named to Team Canada's roster for the 2016 World Cup of Hockey, joined by his teammate Patrice Bergeron.
 During the tournament, he played on a line with Bergeron and Sidney Crosby of the Penguins, combining for 25 points in six games.
 Marchand led the tournament with five goals and three assists.
 His short-handed goal against Team Europe in the World Cup finals clinched a gold medal for Canada, something that Marchand and his teammates hoped would establish the skater as a strong player rather than a pest.

+In 2025, Marchand was selected to represent Canada at the Four Nations Face-Off, a new round-robin competition organized by the NHL as a replacement for the annual All-Star Game.
+In the first game against Sweden in Montreal on February 12, Marchand scored Canada's second goal in a 4–3 overtime victory.
+In the following game against the United States, Marchand would be designated an alternate captain of the team as Colorado Avalanche defenseman Cale Makar was ruled out of the fixture due to illness, though Canada would lose 3-1.
+Makar would return and reclaim the alternate captaincy for the following game, a must-win match against Finland, during which Marchand would fail to register a point despite a 5-3 Canadian victory.
+As a result of the game, Canada would qualify for the final, a rematch against the United States at Marchand's home arena with the Bruins, TD Garden.
+Marchand would play a largely peripheral role during the match, playing on the fourth line, but generated a handful of excellent opportunities and was unlucky not to score.
+Canada would go on to win the game 3-2 in overtime, with Marchand playing a prominent role in the team's ensuing celebrations.